 Morello (@RiotMorello): I think this is an area where we can provide some more focus, too.
 Same reasons as the gender one

 In what will surely come as a shock to all (eyeroll), Reddit actually showed appreciation for Morello’s comments, even if many members still disagreed with the general idea.
-It seems that the moment someone from Riot decided to address the community with respect and patience, all of the “violently angry,” overgrown, misogynistic man-babies mysterious disappeared.
+It seems that the moment someone from Riot decided to address the community with respect and understanding, all of the so-called violently angry, overgrown, misogynistic man-babies mysteriously disappeared.
 Weird.

 Outside Riot’s doors, several notable names throughout the industry also offered their own takes.

 Noted esports media personality, Thorin, sent out a tweet specifically directed at comments Oceanic shoutcaster Froskurinn had made earlier (which we covered here):

 The Froskurinn I knew back in 2015 wasn't in favour of privileging any group over another.
 She wanted jobs to be earned on the basis of merit.
 She fought a winning battle for it.